HabitatFramework/UserGuide/interface/interface.rst

 	:align: center

 	List of Operators

+..
+Note:: The value of the ‘Boolean Operator’ field on the first row is not used.

 Once you have entered the values for the current row, click on another row in the query builder to confirm the entry and enable the ‘OK’ button.